 The creative process from idea till design

-Often people wonder how a handwoven scarf, cushion or towel is made.
-When I explain the process they’re amazed and surprised about the amount of time it takes to design and make something handwoven.
+Often people wonder how a handwoven piece of art, or a scarf, cushion is made.
+When I explain the creative process they’re amazed and surprised about the amount of time it takes to design and make something handwoven.
 It involves a lot of steps, no matter what I make.
-That’s why I start by making a mindmap.

-Nature, Scandinavia, art, travel, 100 year old patterns, colorcombinations, even a scent….in all of that I find my inspiration for a design.
-When I design I try to look for a style that is dearing, innovative, fun and stylish with a love for traditional techniques.
-Making an inspirationboard is handy !
+Nature, Scandinavia, art, travel, 100 year old patterns, colorcombinations, buildings, even a scent….in all of that I find my inspiration for a design.
+When I design I try to look for a style that is daring, innovative, fun and stylish with a love for traditional techniques.
+Making a designboard is handy !

 The result always has a wow-factor.
 People often say they recognize my style immediately.
 It’s colorful, stylish and looking at it makes you smile.
 I keep an eye on designtrends, but I don’t follow them, I don’t copy a design from others nor will I use colorcombinations because it’s trendy.
 And when weaving specialists say that something is not woven as it was meant to be…..well, that’s a real creative killer isn’t it ?